eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

    12.0 KiB [          ] /update-manager
 ```

-In this example, you can see that Geth is using 929.4 GiB and Lighthouse is using 64.7 GiB since they were configured to store their databases under `/var/lib`.
+In this example, you can see that Geth is using 929.4 GiB, and Lighthouse is using 64.7 GiB since they were configured to store their databases under `/var/lib`.

 ### Pruning